Let’s go ... D-backs? And ... Dodgers? Weird week looms as Phillies eye playoff matchups

 We all know what happened next.

 Charlie Manuel did the right thing back then when he swore that the Phillies were going to play as hard as they always do.
-Karma is often a fate worse than St. Louis.
+Karma often is a fate worse than St. Louis.
 Still, even if the Phillies weren’t going to play to lose, it would have been nice for the Braves to win.

 » READ MORE: Bryce Harper knows the Phillies’ time is now.
 But he also believes their window isn’t close to shutting.

 This time around, things are more convoluted.
 The second seed is the priority.
 The Phillies didn’t get any closer on Tuesday.
-They need to lock it up by Saturday in order to prevent Zack Wheeler from having to pitch a real one.
+They need to lock it up by Saturday to prevent Zack Wheeler from having to pitch a real one.
 Do that, and they’ll guarantee themselves a wild-card bye.
-After that, it’s a best-of-five NLDS series against either the No. 3 Brewers or one of the Braves/Mets/Diamondbacks, all within a game of each other for the fifth and sixth seeds.
+After that, it’s a best-of-five NLDS against the No. 3 Brewers or one of the Braves/Mets/Diamondbacks, all within a game of each other for the fifth and sixth seeds.

 The Diamondbacks and the Braves are two of the three teams the Phillies should be wary of.
-The third is the Padres, who will presumably finish as the top wild-card team and claim the fourth seed.
+The third is the Padres, who presumably will finish as the top wild-card team and claim the fourth seed.

 In order of preferred NLDS opponent, the Mets and the Brewers are the clear top of the list.
 Although both have some weird mojo stuff going on, the Phillies beat both in their season series.
 Plus, they are the Mets and the Brewers.